 Finally, a quote from an article that recently caught our eye within our field of Network as a Service:

-“85 percent of IT decision makers are familiar with and have knowledge of SASE solutions, but only 35 percent are currently using SASE.
-However, there is a need for more expertise: 76 percent of IT decision makers want to consult a trusted advisor to inform them about SASE decision-making.”
-We recently read about this in this article from IT decision-making platform AVANT.
+“85 percent of IT decision-makers are familiar with and have knowledge of SASE solutions, but only 35 percent are currently using SASE.
+However, there is a need for more expertise: 76 percent of IT decision-makers want to consult a trusted advisor to inform them about SASE decision-making.”
+We recently read about this in this article from the IT decision-making platform AVANT.